cx-language/cx/docs/book/introduction.md

 # Introduction

-C* (pronounced "C star") is a C-based hybrid low-level/high-level general-purpose programming language.
+cx is a C-based hybrid low-level/high-level general-purpose programming language.
 It is designed for applications where runtime performance and programmer productivity matter.
 The language is simple and unopinionated, supporting imperative, generic, data-oriented, functional, and object-oriented programming.
 The language also aims to support interoperability and side-by-side usage with existing C/C++ code to allow gradual adoption.

 ## Goals

-The primary goals of C* are:
+The primary goals of cx are:

 - Improve productivity and expressivity compared to C/C++.
 - Improve performance of standard library and common programming patterns (such as runtime polymorphism) compared to C/C++.
 - Fix various design flaws and footguns present in C/C++.
-- Don't change too much from C/C++, especially in terms of syntax, so that C/C++ programmers are immediately productive in C*.
+- Don't change too much from C/C++, especially in terms of syntax, so that C/C++ programmers are immediately productive in cx.
 - Don't introduce any "big new ideas" or dogma.
 Instead, focus on what has been proven to work and implement those in the best way possible.

-## Why C*?
+## Why cx?

 C++ is a huge and complex language that has accumulated many problems over the years, for example: